AlibabaCloudDocs/oss/intl.en-US/SDK Reference/Go/Upload objects/Multipart upload.md

-# Multipart upload {#concept_f3c_r55_kfb .concept}
+# Multipart upload

-This topic describes how to upload an object in multiple parts
+By using the multipart upload feature provided by OSS, you can split a large object into multiple parts and upload them separately.
+After all parts are uploaded, call the CompleteMultipartUpload operation to combine these parts into a single object to implement resumable upload.

+## Multipart upload process

-To enable multipart upload, perform the following steps:
+To implement multipart upload, perform the following operations:

-1. Initiate a multipart upload event.
+1. Initiate a multipart upload task.

-    You can call Bucket.InitiateMultipartUpload to return the globally unique uploadId created in OSS.
+    You can call the Bucket.InitiateMultipartUpload method to obtain a unique upload ID in OSS.

-2. Start the multipart upload task.
+2. Upload parts.

-    You can call Bucket.UploadPart to upload data in multiple parts.
+    You can call the Bucket.UploadPart method to upload parts.

     **Note:**

-    -   Parts with a same uploadId are sequenced by their part numbers.
-If you have uploaded a part and use the same part number to upload another part, the later part will replace the former part.
+    -   Part numbers identify the relative positions of parts in an object that share the same upload ID.
+If you have uploaded a part and used its part number again to upload another part, the latter part overwrites the former part.
-    -   The MD5 values of a data part is included in the ETag header and is returned to the user.
+    -   OSS includes the MD5 hash of part data in the ETag header and returns the MD5 hash to the user.
-    -   OSS SDK automatically configures Content-MD5.
-OSS calculates the MD5 value of the uploaded data and compares it with the MD5 value calculated by SDK.
-If the two values are different, the InvalidDigest error code is returned.
+    -   OSS calculates the MD5 hash of uploaded data and compares the MD5 hash with the MD5 hash calculated by the SDK.
+If the two hashes are different, the InvalidDigest error code is returned.
 3. Complete the multipart upload task.

-    After you upload all parts, call Bucket.CompleteMultipartUpload to combine these parts into a complete object.
+    After all parts are uploaded, call the Bucket.CompleteMultipartUpload method to combine the parts into a complete object.

+## Complete sample code

-The following code is used as a complete example that describes the process of multipart upload:
+The following code provides a complete example that describes the process of multipart upload:

 ```
 package main

 import (
     "fmt"
     "os"

     "github.com/aliyun/aliyun-oss-go-sdk/oss"
 )

 func main() {
-    // Creates an OSSClient instance.
+    // Create an OSSClient instance.
+    // Set yourEndpoint to the endpoint of the region where the bucket is located.
+For example, if your bucket is located in the China (Hangzhou) region, set yourEndpoint to https://oss-cn-hangzhou.aliyuncs.com.
+    // Security risks may arise if you use the AccessKey pair of an Alibaba Cloud account to log on to OSS because the account has permissions on all API operations.
+We recommend that you use a Resource Access Management (RAM) user to call API operations or perform routine operations and maintenance.
+To create a RAM user, log on to the RAM console.
-    client, err := oss.New("<yourEndpoint>", "<yourAccessKeyId>", "<yourAccessKeySecret>")
+    client, err := oss.New("yourEndpoint", "yourAccessKeyId", "yourAccessKeySecret")
-    if err ! = nil {
+    if err != nil {
         fmt.Println("Error:", err)
         os.Exit(-1)
     }
+    // Specify the bucket name.
-    bucketName := "<yourBucketName>"
+    bucketName := "examplebucket"
+    // Specify the full path of the object.
+The full path of the object cannot contain bucket names.
-    objectName := "<yourObjectName>"
+    objectName := "exampleobject.txt"
+    // Specify the full path of the local file.
+If the path of the local file is not specified, the local file is uploaded from the path of the project to which the sample program belongs.
-    locaFilename := "<yourLocalFilename>"
+    locaFilename := "D:\\localpath\\examplefile.txt"

-    // Obtains a bucket.
+    // Obtain the bucket.
     bucket, err := client.Bucket(bucketName)
-    if err ! = nil {
+    if err != nil {
         fmt.Println("Error:", err)
         os.Exit(-1)
     }
+    // Split the local file into three parts.
     chunks, err := oss.SplitFileByPartNum(locaFilename, 3)
     fd, err := os.Open(locaFilename)
     defer fd.Close()

+    // Set the storage class to Standard.
+    storageType := oss.ObjectStorageClass(oss.StorageStandard)

-    // Step 1: Initiates a multipart upload event.
+    // Step 1: Initiate a multipart upload task.
+Set the storage class to Standard.
-    imur, err := bucket.InitiateMultipartUpload(objectName)
+    imur, err := bucket.InitiateMultipartUpload(objectName, storageType)
-    // Step 2: Uploads parts.
+    // Step 2: Upload parts.
     var parts []oss.UploadPart
     for _, chunk := range chunks {
         fd.Seek(chunk.Offset, os.SEEK_SET)
-        // Calls UploadPart to upload each part.
+        // Call the UploadPart method to upload each part.
         part, err := bucket.UploadPart(imur, fd, chunk.Size, chunk.Number)
-        if err ! = nil {
+        if err != nil {
             fmt.Println("Error:", err)
             os.Exit(-1)
         }
         parts = append(parts, part)
     }

+    // Set the access control list (ACL) of the object to public read.
+By default, the object inherits the ACL of the bucket.
+    objectAcl := oss.ObjectACL(oss.ACLPublicRead)

-    // Step 3: Completes the multipart upload task.
+    // Step 3: Complete the multipart upload task.
+Set the ACL to public read.
-    cmur, err := bucket.CompleteMultipartUpload(imur, parts)
+    cmur, err := bucket.CompleteMultipartUpload(imur, parts, objectAcl)
-    if err ! = nil {
+    if err != nil {
         fmt.Println("Error:", err)
         os.Exit(-1)
     }